wolmibo/wallpablur/doc/configuration.md

 where `<string>` is any string subject to the same quoting/escaping rules as every string in this config.
 Note that `*`, `(`, `)`, `|`, `!`, and `=` in a string need to be escaped (or the string put in quotation marks).
-Available string variables:
-* `app_id`: the app id of the current surface

 These terms can be combined using the following operators (in descending precendence):
 * parentheses `(<expression>)`